snakescb/xwLedControl/README.md

 # xwLedControl
 xwLedControl is a flexible, highly configurable RC Lightning System.
 It was formerly know as SkyLED, sold as a commercial product by InnoSKY which was decommissioned a few years ago.
-Since then, we received a lot of request to start offering it again, therefore we recreatied the hardware from scratch, including some improvement, and make it available for everybody to produce / order himself.
+Since then, we received a lot of request to start offering it again, therefore we recreatied the hardware from scratch, including some improvements, and made it available for everybody to produce / order himself.
 The PC configurator will be re-developped in simplified form and published here.

 ![xwLedControl](https://user-images.githubusercontent.com/10495848/147221539-66b14f9b-4330-4ec9-8169-2145c49a1405.PNG)